 While Mariupol provides some relative safety and the children are at school, the job concerns have followed.
 Andrii found work at a local coal plant but struggles to make ends meet.
 “The salary is very low.
 It’s very hard to support my family,” he says.

 The conflict in the east has reduced the purchasing power of families, many of whom have lost incomes, property, and land.
 “We are sitting on a powder keg.
-I have two kids whom I have to put on their feet,” Andrii says with a sense of desperation.
+I have three kids whom I have to put on their feet,” Andrii says with a sense of desperation.

 Return to Hranitne